 - Final appointment approved and delivered by the Dean of the College.

 Upon selection, the EIR is assigned to a sponsoring academic department/school or academic area.
 The sponsor:

 - Provides a letter of agreement detailing the EIR’s interests and the College needs related to the EIR’s background.

 - EIR candidates are assigned to a sponsoring department.

 - Sponsoring department prepares MOU and it is signed by the EIR candidate.

 - Introduces the EIR to select student groups, faculty, and staff.

 - Engages the EIR in upcoming programs, advisory boards, research programs, corporate engagement initiatives, career programs and departments, academic programs, centers or schools within Daniels.

 EIRs are provided with shared office space and computer access while on campus, including assignment of a DU email address, phone number and business cards.
 EIRs are invited to College and University events as appropriate.
 Routine office supplies and modest expenses are covered by the College, but no salary is offered.

-To learn more about the Executive in Residence program, please contact:
+To learn more about the Executive and Entrepreneur in Residence programs, please contact: